Additional Learning Outcomes

 Courses You’ll Take

-Students who did not earn credit for ED 600 Education Seminar previously will be required to attend Summer Seminar in addition to these requirements.
+Students who did not earn credit for ED 600 Education Seminar previously will be required to attend Summer Seminar or view the sessions online in addition to these requirements.